It's probably time for the USA to ban guns now.

 As I write this, it seems likely that the main weapon used at Newtown was a style of assault rifle preferred by special forces teams around the world.
 Now, I understand there have been a dozen bear sightings around Newtown in the last year.
 And I’m not an expert.
 I mean, I’m British.
-We used to have bears in Britain, but we ate them all over a thousand years ago.
-But I’m thinking that 20 to 30 semi-automatic .233 rounds through a carbine with a built-in flash suppressor is probably overkill for any civilian bear defense.
+We used to have bears in Britain, but we ate them all, over a thousand years ago.
+But I’m thinking that 26 semi-automatic .233 rounds through a carbine with a built-in flash suppressor is probably overkill for civilian bear defence.

-What I do is just turn the news off and write a note to my American friends.
-I make sure I let them know I love them and that I think of them often.
-Because one day, it could be them on the news.
+So turn the news off.
+Write a note to your American friends.
+Give them a call.
+Tell them you love them, and that you think of them often.
+Because one day, it’s going to be them on the news.
 Or, more likely, their kids.
 It really is as simple as that.
 Because there’s no such thing as magic.
 And there’s no such thing as one good bullet.

 Follow Warren on Twitter: @warrenellis